 Trouser-Wearing Characters is a one-woman show, with a cast of many characters — including Rose’s veteran banjoleles, ‘Alvin’ and ‘Bud’.
 In 2012, she said: ‘Trouser-Wearing Characters brings together everything I’ve done in my careers, from singing and writing original songs, to researching and relating stories of fascinating and quirky figures.
 I think the show has something for everyone, whether they enjoy showbiz-type anecdotes, real-life scandals or even just songs performed with banjoleles!
 So, I hope audiences will not only think, “I really enjoyed that”, but also “I never knew that!”’

-Original production was directed by Matt Thompson, 2016 version directed by Kinny Gardner B.E.M, B.C.A.a
+The original production was directed by Matt Thompson; the ACE-funded 2016 version directed by Kinny Gardner B.E.M, B.C.A.a

-It made its world premiere at the Brighton Fringe 2012 and greeted with immediate critical and audience acclaim:
+The show made its world premiere at the Brighton Fringe 2012 and was greeted with immediate critical and audience acclaim:

 Lucy Nordberg, Fringe Review